Kids’ Valley Garden

 Drying Herbs

-• Each herb you wish to dry has its own flavor and aroma so you shouldn’t mix them to speed things up.
+• Each herb you wish to dry has its own unique flavor and aroma, so you shouldn't mix them to speed up the process.

-• Cut each herb at the height of it’s season and during the morning hours once all dew andmoisturehas evaporated off the leaves and/or flowers.
+• Cut each herb at the height of its season and during the morning hours, once all dew and moisture has evaporated from the leaves and/or flowers.

 hanger